Molds... We Don't Want Them in Our Homes

-Remodeled homes often wind up concealing a lot of the clues we look for when we assess for mold making the issues often difficult to find.
-Take for instance an older 1940's home recently renovated where the attic was converted to a master bedroom (now we can't see the underside of the roof) and the rear porch was enclosed (has an inaccessible crawl space and enclosed cathedral ceiling with failing ridge vent).
-More time and some invasive investigating / sampling is often necessary.
+Remodeled homes often wind up concealing a lot of the clues we look for when we assess for mold, making the issues often difficult to find.
+Take for instance, an older 1940's home recently renovated where the attic was converted to a master bedroom (now we can't see the underside of the roof), and the rear porch was enclosed (has an inaccessible crawl space and enclosed cathedral ceiling with failing ridge vent).
+More time and some invasive investigating / sampling are often necessary.

 Scrubbing molded areas with a detergent and water and then drying the area thoroughly often works for small areas of mold.
 Using bleach is not recommended as it may cause more harm than good.
 But there are instances where using a Biocide may be called for.

-Simple cleanses and spot remediation can be completed in a few hours where more elaborate remediations and restoration might take weeks.
-It depends on the impacts to the home and the occupants.
+Simple cleanses and spot remediation can be completed in a few hours, where more elaborate remediations and restoration might take weeks.
+It depends on the impacts on the home and the occupants.

-Mold is a product of hydrology, humidity and moisture.
+Mold is a product of hydrology, humidity, and moisture.
 Was the source of water that caused the mold addressed as part of your remediation?
 We know that mold and water go hand in hand.
-If your environment’s hydrology are not properly managed, the mold will return.
-We have Certified Hydrologists on staff to ensure that the source of water is appropriately addressed to ensure any future mold growth is mitigated.
+If your environment’s hydrology is not managed correctly, the mold will return.
+We have Certified Hydrologists on staff to ensure that the water source is appropriately addressed to ensure any future mold growth is mitigated.

 Many times moisture makes its way into the wall cavity and stimulates molds to grow.
 Given time they will start to “Bleed Through” the outside wall and at first look like a small dark area.
 If the moisture source is not obvious, further investigation by a pro is recommended.